-VERSION: This is an interim edition of the Green Party of California bylaws reflecting amendments adopted by the February 1999 GPCA General Assembly at San Francisco.
-This edition was never distributed.
+VERSION: This edition of the Green Party of California bylaws is current as of 11/12/99 and reflects amendments adopted by the August 1999 GPCA General Assembly at Santa Barbara.

 Comments & suggestions may be directed to Ricardo Newbery, 5917 Vale Way, San Diego, CA, 92115 (newbery@sdgreens.org).